shipyardapp/Shipyard-Documentation/docs/data-packages/dbt-core/dbt-core-set-up-data-warehouse.md

 <TabItem value="snowflake">
-1. In a Snowflake worksheet, input the follow query:
+1. In a Snowflake worksheet, input the follow query and click "run query".

 ```
 USE ROLE accountadmin;